-Remember that competition is only one of the variables that determines your actual CPC.
-The price that you pay for a click is also determined by the quality of your ads and the context of the person’s search terms, among other factors.
-If your ads and landing page are low quality, you may find that your actual CPC is close to your maximum CPC, even though there is low competition for the search terms that triggered your ad.
-When your ads do show, keep in mind that you'll never be charged more than your maximum CPC for a click (unless you use automated bidding), no matter how low your ad quality.
+- How much you pay per click: Higher-quality ads typically cost less per click than lower-quality ads.
+If your ads are low quality, you may find that your actual CPC is close to your maximum CPC even when there is low competition for the search terms that triggered your ad.
+When your ads do show, you'll never be charged more than your maximum CPC for a click (unless you use automated bidding), no matter how low your ad quality.

 - How your ads perform: High-quality ads and landing pages are more likely to lead to successful clicks and conversions.